That one doctor thought it was a bit of a miracle before they even cracked open the chest and cut a way at his heart.

 Sometimes the only thing you know by heart is that your heart knows it hurts.

 So when the general practitioner in the small country clinic had suspected a tumor in the Farmer brother’s heart?

 The city specialist could only say he couldn’t really believe it — how had the country doctor guessed it right — that he could only think of it as a bit of a miracle.
 People say that when miracles happen: “I can’t believe it!
 It’s a miracle!”
 But that’s always the best place for miracles: God meets us — right where we don’t believe.

 When our believing runs out, God’s loving runs on.

-They roll the Farmer’s brother into the operating theater at 1:27 in the afternoon.
+They roll the Farmer’s brother into the operating theatre to do surgery on his heart and that tumor at 1:27 in the afternoon.